Linhao-Qian/Linhao-Qian-CS5010-Milestone/README.md

 # Linhao-Qian-CS5010-Milestone

-Part3: Gameplay

 #
-JAR File: ./res/Milestone3.jar
+JAR File: ./res/Milestone.jar

-How to use: java -jar Milestone3.jar ./Leo's_world.txt 4
+How to use: java -jar Milestone.jar ./Leo's_world.txt 4 view

 Tips:
-The first argument is the input file location, the second argument is the maximum number of turns allowed.
+- The first argument is the input file location.
+- The second argument is the maximum number of turns allowed.
 You can set the second argument larger if you want to play a longer game.
+- The third argument is the game mode.
+If you input "view", the game will be view-based.
+If you input "text", the game will be text-based.

 #
-How to play:
+How to play a text-based game:

 After you enter the game through my jar file, you will see the world's information on the top, including the world's name, size, and the information of spaces and items.
 In the last few lines, the controller will indicate that you can input 4 different commands: displaySpaceInformation, addComputerPlayer, addHumanPlayer and generateMap.